kubeflow/examples/object_detection/setup.md

 The prototypes can be found at the [obj-detection](./obj-detection) directory.
 We will start creating a set of components and we will apply them in order for better results.

+Create a PVC to store the data.
+This step assumes that you K8s cluster has [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) enabled.
 ```
 # First create the PVC component and apply it to create a PVC where the training data will be stored
 ks generate pvc pets-pvc --storage="20Gi" --accessMode="ReadWriteMany"